MikenzieAlasca/F21-1010/lab/lab-08/Lab-08.raw.md

              { fib(n-1) + fib(n-2)
 ```

 Implement a recursive function that calculates this in python.
-Supply a test.
+Supply an automated test.

 Turn in your code.